Linux Mint on the Framework Laptop

 Touchpad

-The touchpad will lose most gesture support and other basic
+you'll lose most gesture support and other basic functionality after

 Screen Resolution